getgud-io/cpp-getgud-sdk/README.md

 * `BaseAction` - See BaseAction

 ## Adding Chat Messages
-Here is how you can create a chat message and send it to live Match:
+To add a chat massge to a live Match:

 ```cpp
 GetGudSdk::ChatMessageInfo messageData;